marraui/JS-School/Challenge 10/README.md

 All ajax request were changed to be made using RxJS.
 RxJS was also used in the backend in order to run a daily task at midnight for checking any books that recently became available.

+### Redux Observables

+Redux observables were used to handle the login request, and the fetch books request.
+Now the logic for these two requests is handled inside the actions creators and reducers instead of inside the component.

 ## Notes

 This time npm was changed for yarn.
 Make sure yarn is installed globally in your machine.